olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_9.md

 ## Part 2

 Part 2 asks us to instead extrapolate to the left hand side.
-We must again return the summ these extrapolated values.
+We must again return the sum of these extrapolated values.

 It was very simple to modify part 1 to achieve this: